Google Pixel 6 launch event confirmed, and you don't have long to wait

 Camera leaks suggest the Pixel 6 Pro will feature a 4x telephoto camera, while both phones will feature a 50MP main camera and a 12MP ultra-wide.

+We've also heard that there may be a 4,614mAh battery in the Pixel 6 and a 5,000mAh in the Pixel 6 Pro.

+Why Google has taken to such an odd reveal for the Pixel 6 series is unclear.
+We even spotted the Pixel 6 on display in the company's New York City store without any fanfare, plus there are TV commercials about the phone in Japan and the UK.

-Be sure to head to TechRadar on October 19 where we'll have a live blog talking you through everything to do with the Pixel 6 and Pixel 6 Pro.
+Be sure to return to TechRadar on October 19 where we'll have a live blog talking you through everything to do with the Pixel 6 and Pixel 6 Pro.